JuanTorresSoto/Chicago_FireFC_R_Project/README.md

 ### Away Attendance Average
 Note:
-* We will repeat the steps for Home Attendance Average
+* We will repeat the steps for Home Attendance Average.
+* This will show the average match attendance when Chicago Fire are athe visitng team.

 ```{r cleaning the away data, warning=FALSE, include=FALSE}
 cf <- dplyr::filter(ecfc, away == "Chicago Fire FC")